SANdood/Ecobee-Suite/README.md

   - Change the Location Mode or execute a Routine when the thermostat Program Changes - including Vacations!
 - Temporarily Disable app without having to delete and recreate!

-## <a name="features-quiet-time-sa">`Quiet Time` Helper</a> *New!*
-The `ecobee Suite Quiet Time` Helper SmartApp allows you to automatically turn off or change some or all of the following HVAC system settings, based on the (configurable) off/on state of a specific (real or virtual) Switch:
-- Turn Off HVAC altogether
-- Change the HVAC Mode (auto, cool, heat)
-- Turn off the HVAC Fan
-- Adjust the heating/cooling setpoints
-- Turn off the HVAC's humidifier
-- Turn off the HVAC's dehumidifier

-When the aforementioned Quiet Time switch state changes back to (on/off), some or all of the above changes are reverted.

-N.B., The use case for this new Helper came from a user whose HVAC system is rather noisy when the humidifier runs - enough so that it was hard to hear the TV on "movie night."
-He asked for the ability to automatically turn off the humidifier when the TV was turned on; from that was born the notion of this new Quiet Time Helper.
-I'm sure there are several other use cases that can leverage `Quiet Time.`

 ## <a name="features-smart-circ-sa">`Smart Circulation` Helper</a> *Updated!*